 Start your fashion business

 Our two year Master of Arts programme will prepare you to become a fashion entrepreneur by equipping you with all the skills you’ll need to operate.
-Application for the year 2017-2018 is closed.
-We will start with the application procedure for the year 2018-2019 in September this year.
+Enrollment for academic year 2019/2020 opens on 4th of October 2018.
+You can apply via Studielink.

-Be part of the first generation of the Amsterdam Fashion Institute’s MA FEC.
+Be part of the fourth generation of the Amsterdam Fashion Institute’s MA FEC.

 An MA FEC at the Amsterdam Fashion Institute is intended for (new) fashion entrepreneurs who want to start a fashion business.
-The programme will provide students with a strong foundation in business research, management expertise, and provide training in all the essential components needed to start and operate a successful fashion enterprise.
+The programme will provide students with a strong foundation in business research, entrepreneurial skills, and training in all the essential components needed to start and operate a fashion enterprise.

 - Two years full-time study (four semesters)